Professor-Codephreak/automind/INSTALL.md

 # this will update soon

-Example of loading automind using Ubuntu<br />
+# Example of loading automind using Ubuntu 22.04LTS<br />
 Put the model in the models folder<br />
 add the model name to model_name.txt<br />
 llama-2-7b-chat-codeCherryPop.ggmlv3.q4_1.bin<br />